 TO’s Caffeine Solution 5% + EGCG as an eye treatment.

 Treatment products are best placed into your skin care order based on what it is they are i.e. a serum, a cream or balm.

-The Ordinary’s Caffeine Solution is serum like, so use in the same part of your skin care order you’d use a serum in.
+The Ordinary’s Caffeine Solution is serum-like, so use it in the same part of your skin care order you’d use a serum in.

 Treatment products should be layered in the exact same way you layer your usual skin care.
 Thinnest first, thickest second.